John Wesley's New Room

-John Wesley's New Room is a historic building in Broadmead, Bristol, England.
-Opened in 1739, it housed the earliest Methodist societies, and was enlarged in 1748.
+John Wesley's New Room is a historic building located between The Horsefair and Broadmead, Bristol, England.
+Opened in June 1739, it housed the earliest Methodist societies, and was enlarged in 1748.
 As the oldest purpose-built Methodist preaching house (chapel), it has been designated by Historic England as a Grade I listed building.

 A Methodist museum is housed in the preachers' rooms above the chapel.
 The courtyards around the building contain statues of John Wesley and his brother Charles.